conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 an environment without first activating that environment will likely not work.
 For the ability to run executables in activated environments, you may be interested in the ``conda run`` command.

+If you experience errors with PATH, review our :ref:`troubleshooting <path-error>`.

 Conda init
 ----------